Carpal Tunnel Syndrome

 Risk factors

 Carpal tunnel syndrome in Singapore is mostly observed in women, and this could be attributed to the carpal tunnel area being relatively smaller than in males.
 In addition, fluid retention may increase the pressure within the carpal tunnel, irritating the median nerve.
-Women are more susceptible to carpal tunnel syndrome since they experience fluid retention during pregnancy and menopause.
+Women are more susceptible to carpal tunnel syndrome since they experience fluid retention during pregnancy and menopause.Patients who suffer from fractures, dislocation or arthritis of the wrist may have deformities in the small bones within the wrist.
+These alter the space within the carpal tunnel and put pressure on the median nerve.
+Some other factors include medication, pre-existing medical conditions and obesity.

 Signs and symptoms

-- Patients suffering from carpal tunnel syndrome in Singapore typically present with tingling and numbness in most, if not all, of the fingers except for the pinky.
+- Patients suffering from carpal tunnel syndrome typically present with tingling and numbness in most, if not all, of the fingers except for the pinky.
 This sensation is often felt during the night and may wake you up from your sleep.
 However, it can also be felt during the day when you are doing activities that require the bending of wrists, such as holding a phone, writing and even driving.
 Some patients may experience weakness in their hands and drop objects.
 This could be attributed to the numbness in the hand or pinching of the median nerve.

 - It is recommended to see a doctor when these symptoms start affecting your normal activities and sleep pattern.